 If you are thinking about working part-time while attending Aurora, you may want to consider campus employment.
-During the past year, more than 300 students were employed in various capacities by nearly 20 academic, administrative, and support service departments.
+During the past year, more than 500 students were employed in various capacities by more than 20 academic, administrative, and support service departments.

 Working on campus will not only provide income; it will foster responsibility, encourage you to budget your time wisely, and offer opportunities for learning and skill development.
 Students who choose to work on campus appreciate the convenience of job locations and the opportunity to become better acquainted with faculty and staff.
 University employers are understanding and flexible about academic demands.
 Aurora University is committed to offering meaningful work opportunities for our students, enabling them to make the transition from on-campus student work, to their future internships and/or life after college.

 Federal Work Study